SUPPOrt Our Work

-The West Marin region is a part of a robust watershed, but its defining feature is the vast Pacific Ocean, which surrounds its shores.
+The West Marin region, of Marin County California is a part of a robust watershed, but its defining feature is the vast Pacific Ocean, which surrounds its shores.
 For thousands of years humans have depended on these rich waters for food, clothing, and transport.
 Today, these waters still provide those elements, but have also have become places for the masses to recreate and relax.
 With climate change, pollution, shifting political priorities, tourism and other factors impacting our environment, EAC remains fastidious in reviewing and researching issues important to our coastal communities.

 Located just an hour from San Francisco, our mission-based work focuses on environmental issues facing the coastal communities of West Marin, the largest rural region of Marin County, California.
 The area generally extends from Dillon Beach in the north to Muir Beach in the south and from Nicasio and the San Geronimo Valley out to the Pacific Ocean.
 The area includes several unincorporated coastal communities (Bolinas, Dillon Beach, Inverness, Marshall, Muir Beach, Olema, Point Reyes Station, Stinson Beach, and Tomales), and is home to approximately 16,000 people, or about 6.5% of the population of Marin County, and receives over 2+ million visitors a year in search of respite, relaxation, and recreation.